psmadal1203/Credit_Card_Strategy/README.md

 ## Repository Contents

-- **Power BI Reports:** Folder containing Power BI reports and visualizations.
 - **Presentation:** Folder with PowerPoint presentation slides.
-- **Code:** Any code snippets or scripts used in the analysis.
 - **Images:** Repository for images used in the documentation.

 ## Feedback and Contributions